 All new arrivals at New Moon Farm go through a quarantine protocol based on their condition.
 Our intake procedure includes weighing, body condition scoring, de-worming, vaccination and hoof trimming, as well as treatment for lice, mange, hoof rot or any other condition that requires attention.
 All intact male goats and sheep are castrated by a licensed veterinarian.

-Our adoption process begins with an application form.
-If a potential adopter meets our requirements, then extensive conversations, home visits and a legal contract ensure that our goats go to safe, loving homes that understand what it takes to care for these special animals.
+Our adoption process begins with a detailed application.
+Once the application is received, we will contact the potential adopter for an interview.
+If everything meets our requirements, a home visit will be scheduled.
+Once the home is approved, and the adopters choose their new family members, a legal contract ensures that our goats go to safe, loving homes that understand what it takes to care for these special animals.